Peakfijn/template-expo/templates/project/README.md

 To get up and running and start developing, follow the steps below.

-1. Copy the following files adn set it up for your machine
+1. Copy the following files and set it up for your machine
 	- `.env.staging` to `.env`
 	- `app.staging.json` to `app.json`
 2. Install Node dependencies using `npm ci` (or `npm install`)